TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Typolink.rst

          With version 10.0 a breaking change was introduced.
-Setting :typoscript:`addQueryString.method` to any value but :typoscript:`GET` will trigger a `E_USER_WARNING`.
+Setting :typoscript:`addQueryString.method` to any value but :typoscript:`GET` will trigger an `E_USER_WARNING`.
 Any POST-parameters will be ignored.
 Formerly this option was set to :typoscript:`POST` or some combination in order to forward POST-parameters as GET parameters.